tokengamedev/godot-android-modules/google-play-game-services/README.md

 #### Signals

 - ##### sign_in_success()
-  Raised when the signin is successful.
+  Raised when the signed in is successful.
 If the game is integrated successfully, then this signal will be raised automatically on the launch of the game.

 - ##### sign_in_failed()
-  Raised when the signin is not successful.
+  Raised when the signed in is not successful.
 If the game is integrated successfully, then this signal will be raised automatically on the launch of the game.

 - ##### player_info_fetched (player_info)
   Raised when the player info is fetched from the services.